bomtullock/bomtullock.github.io/_posts/2025-07-11-A-Student's-Perspective-on-AI-in-Education.md

 ### Introduction

 As a recent university graduate, I started my degree when the vast majority of students, including myself, didn't know what AI or a Large Language Model (LLM) was.
 Four years later, half your coursemates probably pay for a ChatGPT subscription and the other half have access to one.
-I’ve seen first-hand just how rapidly AI has found its way into university life and I think that puts me in a pretty unique position to share some honest thoughts on how it’s being used, and the opportunities and challenges it brings for students today. {% cite kosmyna2025brainchatgptaccumulationcognitive %}
+I’ve seen first-hand just how rapidly AI has found its way into university life and I think that puts me in a somewhat unique position to share some honest thoughts on how it’s being used, and the opportunities and challenges it brings for students today. {% cite kosmyna2025brainchatgptaccumulationcognitive %}